ZeroPhone/ZPUI/docs/setup.rst

    as a service (typically, ``/opt/zpui``).
    When you run ``./setup.sh``, the system-wide (``/opt/zpui``) ZPUI copy is created, and a ``systemd`` unit file registered to run ZPUI from ``/opt/zpui`` at boot.
-   The system-wide copy can then be updated from the local copy using the ``./update.sh`` script.
+   The system-wide copy can then be updated from the local copy using the ``./sync.sh`` script.
    If you plan on modifying your ZPUI install, it's suggested you stick to a workflow like this:

    * Make your changes in the local copy
    * Stop the ZPUI service (to prevent it from grabbing the input&output devices), using ``sudo systemctl stop zpui.service``.
    * Test your changes in the local directory, using ``sudo python main.py``
-   * If your changes work, transfer them to the system-wide directory using ``sudo ./update.sh``
+   * If your changes work, transfer them to the system-wide directory using ``sudo ./sync.sh``

-   Such a workflow is suggested to allow experimentation while making it harder to lock you out of the system, given that ZPUI is the primary interface for ZeroPhone and if it's inaccessible, it might prevent you from knowing its IP address, connecting it to a wireless network or turning on SSH.
+   Such a workflow is suggested to allow experimentation while making it harder to lock you out of the system, given that ZPUI has to work at all times.
+   If ZPUI is inaccessible, that might prevent you from knowing your device's IP address, connecting it to a wireless network, or turning on SSH.
    In documentation, ``/opt/zpui`` will be referred to as **system-wide copy**, while the directory you cloned the repository into will be referred to as **local copy**.